I R I N A MASSAGE THERAPY

 • Why do consumers love this work so much?

-Ashiatsu Therapist is able to deliver continues deep tissue pressure with the feet.
-Feet covers much larger areas at once than my hands.
-The foot is broad and makes the compression smooth not bony like using elbow, thumb or massage tool.
+An Ashiatsu therapist can deliver continuous deep-tissue pressure with their feet.
+Feet cover much larger areas at once than hands.
+The foot is broad and provides smooth compression, unlike the bony pressure of the elbow, thumb, or massage tool.
 The consistent pressure is easily maintained hour after hour.
-Consumers feel like they got 2 hours deep tissue massage in a 40 minutes.
-They got relieve from chronic inflammation faster than that of a “hands” massage.
+Consumers feel they received a 2-hour deep-tissue massage in 40 minutes.
+They experienced relief from chronic inflammation faster than with a “hand” massage.
 This massage is worth every penny!!

 Ashiatsu compression movements along the paraspinals and the lumbar region can relieve muscle spasm and open the intervertebral foramen.
-It will give the nerves more space (if the pain is being caused by the pressure on the nerve).
-It also increases circulation by bringing more freshly oxygenated blood and nutrition to the area being treated.
+It will give the nerve more space (if the pain is caused by pressure on the nerve).
+It also increases circulation by delivering more oxygenated blood and nutrients to the area being treated.

-Many of the Ashiatsu movements help to elongate the spine.
+Many Ashiatsu movements help elongate the spine.
 These movements dramatically stretch the chronic muscles, relieving the muscular discomfort.
-These movements help the body’s lymphatic system release toxins at a very high rate, which is why clients may feel a bit unstable after a session.
+These movements help the body’s lymphatic system flush toxins at a high rate, which is why clients may feel slightly unstable after a session.

-The biggest benefits of the Ashiasu techniques is that after a few treatments it will help improve the client’s poster and flexibility while relieving pain, improving bodily functions and creating a state of well-being.
+The key benefits of the Ashiasu techniques are that, after a few treatments, they help improve the client’s posture and flexibility, relieve pain, enhance bodily functions, and promote a state of well-being.

 Benefits